silverstripe/developer-docs/en/02_Developer_Guides/00_Model/02_Relations.md

 on a parent object will trigger unpublish on the child, similarly to how `owns` causes triggered publishing.
 See the [versioning docs](/developer_guides/model/versioning) for more information on ownership.

-[alert]
+> [!CAUTION]
-Declaring cascade_deletes implies delete permissions on the listed objects.
+> Declaring cascade_deletes implies delete permissions on the listed objects.
-Built-in controllers using delete operations check canDelete() on the owner, but not on the owned object.
+> Built-in controllers using delete operations check canDelete() on the owner, but not on the owned object.
-[/alert]

 ## Cascading duplications